 Roast pork: Put oven rack in lower third of oven and preheat oven to 375°F. Put 1/2 inch water in a 13- by 9-inch roasting pan and place a metal rack across top of pan (rack should not touch water).

 Remove pork from marinade, reserving marinade, and arrange pork strips 1 inch apart on rack.
 Roast in oven 15 minutes.

 Meanwhile, bring marinade to a boil in a 1-quart saucepan, then boil 1 minute (marinade may look curdled).
 Remove from heat.

-Increase oven temperature to 400°F and roast pork until strips are mahogany-colored and caramelized on edges, 10 to 15 minutes more (pork should roast for a total of about 50 minutes).
+Increase oven temperature to 400°F and roast pork until strips are mahogany-colored and caramelized on edges, 10 to 15 minutes more (pork shoulder will need the most time, tenderloin the least; totally cooking time will be about 50 minutes).
 Transfer to a cutting board and let stand, loosely covered with foil, 10 minutes.

 Make dressing while pork roasts: Blend together all dressing ingredients in a blender until smooth.
-Stir before using.
+(See Note below about an alternate dressing.)

-Cook noodles and beans for salad while pork finishes roasting: Soak noodles in cold water to cover until pliable, about 15 minutes, then drain in a colander.
+Cook noodles and beans while pork finishes roasting: Soak noodles in cold water to cover until pliable, about 15 minutes, then drain in a colander.
 Cut noodles in half with kitchen shears.